remkoj/content-cloud-webhooks/README.md

 This is an add-on for Optimizely Content Cloud that allows for webhook functionality -- content operations can generate HTTP requests to external resources.

-Some features:
+Some features (of the default implementation):

-* Webhooks will post a JSON-serialized version of the content involved in the operation
+* Posts a JSON-serialized version of the content involved in the operation
-* The default implementation generates a webhoo for four content actions: (1) published, (2) moved, (3) trashed (moved to the wastebasket), and (4) deleted
+* Generates a webhook for four content actions: (1) published, (2) moved, (3) trashed (moved to the wastebasket), and (4) deleted
 * Operates in a separate thread.
 It will not block the UI, and any failures will not affect the Content Cloud installation
-* Can queue infinite webhooks in a thread-safe worker environment.
+* Will queue infinite webhooks in a thread-safe worker environment.
 A separate thread works webhooks in the queue, and multiple threads can be started to work the queue.
 * Allows for a specific number of retries after a specified retry delay ("if this webhook call fails, retry five more times, once every 15 seconds")
 * Allows for throttling per thread ("each thread should only make one webhook call per second")
 * Saves a history of each webhook execution, including multiple attempts in the event of failure